daytonaio/content/articles/20241219_Using_Phi-3_and_dot_NET_Development_in_Daytona.md

    }
    ```

-4. **Set up your Dockerfile with the necessary .NET configuration:** Define the base image and install necessary dependencies:
+4. **Set up the `Dockerfile` with the necessary .NET configuration:** Define the base image and install necessary dependencies:

    ```dockerfile
    FROM mcr.microsoft.com/dotnet/aspnet:7.0